abhyudyasangwan/Ad-Campaign-Model/README.md

 **Why is ROAS > 4 a Good Benchmark to Increase Budget?**

 1) A ROAS greater than 4 means that for every ₹1 spent on advertising, at least ₹4 in revenue is generated.
 This represents a highly profitable campaign.
-Scalable Performance:

 2) Campaigns with high ROAS suggest that the current strategy is effective and scalable.
 Increasing the budget can amplify returns while maintaining efficiency.
-Optimal Allocation of Resources:

 3) Increasing the budget for high-ROAS campaigns ensures that resources are focused on the most profitable campaigns, maximizing overall revenue.